Mission of Olympic Development Program?

 What do ODP players do?

 Upon selection, an Iowa ODP player is expected to participate in all pool training and activities.
 These activities may include friendly matches, invitational tournaments, state camp and regional camp.
 Players are expected to take their commitment seriously, and should be committed to improving their individual skills as well as improving as a team player.
 Players are subject to the ODP Code of Conduct upon their entry into the Iowa ODP program.

 What are Regional camps?

 US Youth Soccer is divided into four regions, each of which offers a regional camp for state ODP teams in eligible age groups.
-The camps are designed to provide high-level competition and training for participating players.
+The camps are designed to provide high-level competition and training for selected players.
 During this training and competition, players who are capable of performing at a higher level are identified for possible inclusion at national camp, pool or team participation.

 What is a National camp?